NauticApp/NauticApp.github.io/README.md

 bundle exec jekyll serve

-and for pushing it does not neet to build or anything, just aadd . commid and push
+and for pushing it does not need to be built or anything, just add . committed and pushed